NautilusTrader

 Index price streamDerived from ticker_slim; shares the quote subscription.

 Instrument status-Not supported.
-Ticker payloads include is_active.
+The instrument definition carries is_active.

 Option greeksDerived from option_pricing on option tickers.